 A building defect is often dealt with very logically.
 What is the defect?
 How much would it cost to fix?
 Will the seller drop the price accordingly?
 However, the presence of termites and/or termite damage often causes an irrational and emotional response by the potential buyer.
 Here’s some information that will help you decide whether you should buy a home with termite damage.

-Firstly, it is important to understand what information is provided in a pest inspection?
+What information is provided in a pest inspection?

 A pre-purchase timber pest inspection (as they are correctly called), inspects a property for timber pest activity, timber pest damage and any conditions in and around the property that may lead to timber pest problems.
 Timber pests include termites (white ants), borers and wood fungi (that cause wood rot/decay).